Monday, January 9, 2012

 Greg Hodgin and Andrew Parks summarize PS' mission

-We also appeared in CNN Espanol to discuss our findings, the footage, and our competition.
+We also appeared on CNN Espanol to discuss our findings, the footage, and our competition.

 Andrew Parks and Kay Guerrero are interviewed